bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

     brc arch vim

 These two systems can be combine.
-To use Arch's `/usr/bin/vim` to edit Crux's `/etc/rc.conf` one could run:
+To use Arch's `vim` to edit Crux's `/etc/rc.conf` one could run:

     brc arch vim /bedrock/strata/crux/etc/rc.conf